FAIR Fine Art Guide

 • If the file requires specialist silver knowledge and local access, ask whether remote review plus local inspection support is appropriate.

 • Do I need a local silver appraiser or a specialist who works remotely?
-Use a local appraiser when physical inspection, handling, or estate inventory access matters.
-Use a silver specialist, local or remote, when hallmarks, maker attribution, pattern identification, or set completeness are central to the valuation.
+Use a local appraiser when physical inspection, handling, or estate access matters.
+Use a silver specialist, local or remote, when hallmarks, maker attribution, pattern identification, or set completeness are central to value.

 • Can an antiques appraiser handle silver?
 Sometimes, especially for mixed household contents.
 Silver work that depends on hallmark interpretation, flatware pattern matching, hollowware form, or high-value estate silver should usually be reviewed by someone with clear silver or decorative-arts specialty language.